CS171/Homework_instructions/week-09/lab/week-09_lab.md

 ### Congratulations!
 You've completed this week's lab!

-Submit your folder structure as part of your homework submission.
+Please submit a zip file of your folder structure and files.

 &nbsp;